 This general-interest course is not eligible for continuing education credits.

-Once enrolled, you may begin your course at any time and it does not expire.
+Once enrolled, you may begin your course at any time.

-Our complete policy and cancellation information can be viewed here.
+Our complete list of policies can be viewed here.